OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 #### Dynamic Analysis

-The purpose of dynamically analysing authentication mechanisms is to make sure a significant number of login attempts cannot be made to guess credentials.
+The purpose of dynamically analyzing authentication mechanisms is to make sure a significant number of login attempts cannot be made to guess credentials.

 To test the level of confidence the authentication mechanism provides in an app, automation is often the preferred way.
 Many tools can be used, including scripts and proxies; the choice for the relevant tool may differ depending upon the situation.

 For this test case, we'll use an interception proxy (Burp Suite).
 Burp Suite offers a module dedicated to such attacks called [Intruder](https://portswigger.net/burp/help/intruder_using.html "Using Burp Suite Intruder"):

 - start Burp Suite;